Oliver-RC/DjangoBookings/README.md

   - Bootstrap: used to support the frontend design and responsive layout of the site.
 Key components used to improve the UX of the site.
   - Google Inspect: used to amend and fix display issues along with reviewing responsive break points on each pages content.
   - Balsamiq: used to create the wireframe during the design process.
-  - Mockup design: used to create my responsive design file.
   - Gitpod: used for writing the code and using the command line to commit and push to GitHub.
   - Git: used for version control through the gitpod terminal to commit to Git and push to GitHub.
   - GitHub: used to store the projects code after being pushed from Git.
 Used to host repository.